longtablephysics/longtablephysics.github.io/_news/announcement_2.md

 inline: true
 ---

-- Upcoming ML4Sci seminar:
+- Upcoming ML4Sci WG:
   - **Near-optimal Learning in Sequential Games: from Go to Poker (6/1)**
   - by *Tiancheng Yu*, MIT
   - 29 Oxford St, Cambridge
+  - 6:30-7:15 PM: food and social
+  - 7:15 PM onward: talk

-- Upcoming Physics seminar:
+- Upcoming general topic seminar:
   - **How can human scientists survive in the time of AI?
 (6/3)**
   - by *Ziming Liu*, MIT
   - 18 Hammond St, Cambridge
+  - 7:00-7:30 PM: food and social
+  - 7:30 PM onward: talk

 <!--
 layout: post